tkersulis10/tkersulis10/README.md

 ### Hi there 👋

 Welcome to my profile!
 I am an aspriring data analyst and machine learning engineer.
-I am an undergraduate student at Cornell University pursuing a B.S. in Computer Science with minors in Business and Operations Research and Information Engineering.
+I am a graduate student at Virginia Tech pursuing a MEng in Computer Science.
+I previously graduated from Cornell University with a B.S. in Computer Science with minors in Business and in Operations Research.

 Below you can find some of the projects that I have created: